jones-lab-tamu/CBASv2/README.md

 ---

-CBAS (Circadian Behavioral Analysis Suite) is a full-featured application for phenotyping complex animal behaviors.
+CBAS (Circadian Behavioral Analysis Suite) is a full-featured, open-source application for phenotyping complex animal behaviors.
 It is designed to automate the classification of behaviors from video data and provide a simple, powerful interface for visualizing and analyzing the results.

 *Originally created by Logan Perry and now maintained by the Jones Lab at Texas A&M University.*

+## Key Features at a Glance

+*   **Standalone Desktop App:** A robust, cross-platform application for Windows, macOS, and Linux.
+No web browser required.
+*   **Real-time Video Acquisition:** Record and process video from any number of network-based RTSP cameras simultaneously.
+*   **High-Performance AI:** Uses a state-of-the-art DINOv2 Vision Transformer backbone for powerful and accurate feature extraction.
+*   **Active Learning Workflow:** Dramatically accelerate labeling by pre-labeling videos with an existing model and using the "Review & Correct" interface to rapidly fix mistakes.
+*   **Advanced Labeling Interface:** Features an interactive, zoomable timeline, confidence-based filtering, and keyboard shortcuts for efficient instance correction.
+*   **Automated Model Training:** Create custom, high-performance behavior classifiers with just a few clicks.
+Includes tools for handling rare behaviors and generates detailed performance reports.
+*   **Rich Data Visualization:** Generate multi-plot actograms, compare behaviors side-by-side, and analyze circadian patterns with interactive controls.

 ## What's New in CBAS v3?

 CBAS v3 is a ground-up rebuild of the original application, focused on stability, performance, and a dramatically improved user workflow.

 *   **Standalone Desktop Application:** v3 is now a robust, cross-platform desktop app powered by Electron.
 It no longer runs in a web browser and can be used completely offline.
 *   **Advanced "Active Learning" Workflow:** The labeling process has been supercharged.
-You can now pre-label videos with a model and then use the new **Review & Correct** mode to rapidly verify its predictions.
+Pre-label videos with any model, then use `Tab` to instantly jump between the model's predictions and use the interactive timeline to rapidly correct boundaries.
 *   **Confidence-Based Filtering:** Focus your efforts where they matter most.
-The new interface allows you to filter and view only the behavioral instances the model is least certain about.
+The new interface allows you to filter and view only the behavioral instances the model is least certain about, making your labeling time more efficient.
 *   **Enhanced Visualization:** Generate side-by-side actograms for direct comparison of multiple behaviors.
 *   **Modern, Stable Backend:** The application's backend has been re-engineered with dedicated worker threads for a stable, responsive, and crash-free experience during intensive tasks like training and inference.